Flower Arrangements

 Symmetrical Balance: The two sides of the floral arrangement have equal amount of materils placed on either side of the floral arrangement.

-Asymmetrical Balance: The two sides of the floral arrangement are not equal but sill have equal viosual weight.
-Coplor plys avital role here.
+Asymmetrical Balance: The two sides of the floral arrangement are not equal but still have equal visual weight.
+Color plays a vital role here.
 Dark colors give a visual effect of weight and so are used low in the arrangement.
-So also, lighter colors are more appropriate for outer and upper portions of the floral arrangements.
+So also, lighter colors are more appropriate for the outer and upper portions of the floral arrangements.

-• Rythm: It emphasises on directing the viewer's eye along the main line of arrangement so that the whole shape of the composition is properly followed and understood
+• Rhythm: It emphasizes on directing the viewer’s eye along the main line of arrangement so that the whole shape of the composition is properly followed and understood

 Types of Flower Arrangements